 If you want to enable the data logger function, go to MANAGE > Backup Logging > Edit Settings to enable the feature.

-The data logs will be stored in the SD card, meaning you have to ensure the SD card has been installed before enabling this function.
-(Note: the SD card capacity should be over 1 GB at least.)
+If the data is stored in an SD card, ensure that the SD card is installed before enabling this function.
+If you replace the SD card, reboot your device and confirm that the backup function is working properly.
+The SD card should have at least 1 GB free space.